 - 18 months or older: 2-4 diapers a day.

 As you can see, you’ll need more cloth diapers if you’re starting your cloth diapering journey at birth than if you start with an older baby.

 It’s also important to remember not every day is the same.
 Some days your baby will go through more diapers than others.

 It’s best to estimate the daily amount of cloth diapers you need based on the highest number of times your baby requires a diaper change in a day.

 How Much Laundry Will You Do?

 You’ll also want to consider how often you’re willing to do laundry when you decide how many cloth diapers you need.

-We can say from experience, you don’t want to be washing cloth diapers every day — trust us.
+We can say from experience that you don’t want to be washing cloth diapers every day — trust us.
 We recommend washing your diapers every two to three days to avoid ammonia, mold, and mildew issues.
 But some people choose to wash their diapers only once a week and make it work just fine.

 When you decide how often you plan to wash diapers, multiply your daily diaper amount by the number of days between washes to get a rough idea of how many diapers you’ll need.
 Then add one extra day’s worth of diapers, so you’ll have diapers for the day you’re doing your washing.